damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: `boolean`
 - Required: `false`

-Indicates the library should renew the client's tokens after the `token_id` expires.
+Indicates that the library should renew the client's tokens after the `token_id` expires.
 It can be configured to use iframes or refresh tokens.

 ### `silentRenewUrl`